Contactless payment: 2010s

-In February 2014, Mastercard announced that it would partner with Weve, which is a joint venture between EE, Telefónica UK, and Vodafone UK, to focus on mobile payments.
+In February 2014, Mastercard announced that it would partner with Weve, which is a joint venture between EE, O2, and Vodafone UK, to focus on mobile payments.
 The partnership will promote the development of "contactless mobile payment systems" by creating a universal platform in Europe for it.

 On 9 September 2014, Apple Inc. announced Apple Pay, a proprietary form of contactless payment integrated with its smartphones, with the release of the iPhone 6.

 In September 2014, Transport for London's Tube began accepting contactless payment.
-TfL are claiming that they pushed the banking industry to develop the contactless system.
-See the tv programme Secrets of the London Underground Series 2 Episode 9 (around minute 58).The number of completed contactless journeys has now exceeded 300m.
+The number of completed contactless journeys has now exceeded 300m.
 On Friday 18 December, the busiest single day in 2015, a record 1.24m journeys were completed by over 500k unique contactless cards.

 In 2016 Erste Group launched an NFC-only debit card implemented as a sticker in Austria.
 It can be used at any NFC supporting terminal for transactions of unlimited amount however for transactions over the floor limit of €25 a PIN is required to confirm the transaction.

 In 2016, contactless payments start to become even broader with wearable technology devices also offering this payment feature.

 2020s

 During the COVID-19 pandemic, several banks raised their contactless payment limits.
 In the United Kingdom, the limit was increased from £30 to £45 in March 2020.
 Contactless payments were recommended as a safer payment method compared to Chip and PIN card payments and cash transactions.
 It was later raised to £100.

+In 2022, Apple Inc. announced Tap to Pay, a feature which allows merchants to use iPhone devices as payment terminals for contactless cards.